rreece/rreece.github.io/essays/october-fast.md

 Why?
 -------------------------------------------------------------------------------

-I have a few reasons why I am interesting in fasting.
+I have a few reasons why I am interested in fasting.

-1. To reset - lately eating a lot, feeling bloated.
+1. To reset - lately eating a lot, feeling bloated
+2. To detox - cutting alcohol for the month of October
-2. Increase insulin sensitivity
+3. Increase insulin sensitivity
-3. Autophagy [^Morselli2010]
+4. Autophagy [^Morselli2010]

 *The Ketogenic Bible* [^Wilson2017]